rqzhang150/chinese-aqi-social-media-sentiment/README.md

 Additionally, as Weibo is required to conform with government's censorship requirements in sensitive issues.
 This dataset also tracks whether the post is deleted.
 Weibo displays posts that are censored in different ways: either saying that it's deleted (`deleted_last_seen`) or the user does not have permission to view the post (`permission_denied`).

-To access their dataset, please visit https://hub.hku.hk/cris/dataset/dataset107483.
+To access their dataset, please visit <https://hub.hku.hk/cris/dataset/dataset107483>.

-**Citation**

-King-wa Fu, CH Chan, and Michael Chau.
+Citation: King-wa Fu, CH Chan, and Michael Chau.
 Assessing Censorship on Microblogs in China: Discriminatory Keyword Analysis and Impact Evaluation of the 'Real Name Registration' Policy.
 IEEE Internet Computing.
-2013; 17(3): 42-50. http://doi.ieeecomputersociety.org/10.1109/MIC.2013.28
+2013; 17(3): 42-50. <http://doi.ieeecomputersociety.org/10.1109/MIC.2013.28>.

 ### U.S. Mission to China Air Quality Data

-**U.S. Mission to China Air Quality Historical Data** U.S. Department of State.
+Citation: U.S. Department of State.
 2019.
-U.S. Department of State Air Quality Monitoring Program. http://www.stateair.net/web/historical/1/1.html
+U.S. Department of State Air Quality Monitoring Program. <http://www.stateair.net/web/historical/1/1.html>.

 ### NASA Socioeconomic Data and Applications Center (SEDAC)